john00003/pyPrettyBackground/readme.md

 To interact with the CNN I created a basic **CLI**, allowing users to specify which image they'd like to find a similar image to without having to modify any code.

+## How to Use
+You'll need to start by downloading the LHQ dataset from https://github.com/universome/alis/blob/master/lhq.md.

+After the dataset is downloaded, modify the dataset_path to the LHQ dataset folder in *init_dataset_feature_vectors.py*, along with the *feature_vectors_path* to match where the repo is located (I have already produced the feature vector .csv).

+I extracted the features of each of the 90000 images using the 256 x 256 lhq dataset, however the program is organized in a way that if you'd like to have the images in higher quality (for example, 1024x1024, also available from the LHQ dataset), the image recommendation system will recommend you the corresponding image in whatever quality is available specified by the path to the LHQ dataset described above.

+I am curious as to how the produced feature vectors might have changed if I were to have extracted them from the version of the dataset with higher resolution.